These pages do not apply outside the Great Britain.

 The focus should generally be on appropriate arrangements to enable the student to take the component.
 BSA suggests it should be contacted for advice if the school of a child who stammers suggests they be exempted (BSA education helpline).

-(By way of a technical note, at least in England and Wales the extent to which reasonable adjustments can be made to exemptions is subject to limitations, contained in 'Specifications' by Ofqual and the Welsh Government.)
+(By way of a technical note, the extent to which reasonable adjustments can be made to exemptions is subject to limitations, contained in 'Specifications'.)

 The rules considered on this page apply to examination/awarding bodies which provide general qualifications such as GCSEs, A and AS levels, and various other non-vocational exams - including Scottish and Welsh equivalents.
 The legislation calls these bodies 'general qualifications bodies' (I will call them 'exam boards').
 Examples are AQA, Edexel and OCR.